ABCxFF/diepindepth/README.md

 # **:DiepInDepth**

-Largest collection of protocol, memory, and other hacky information for the browser game [diep.io](https://diep.io/).
+Collection of protocol, memory, and other hacky information for the browser game [diep.io](https://diep.io/).

 What started off as an attempt to parse game leaderboards out of packets is now a collection of information about the insides of diep.io.
 Including information such as packet encoding/decoding, packet protocol, memory structures, a bit of physics, wasm parsing, game code reversal, and much more.